theme-next/theme-next.org/source/_posts/next-6-6-0-released.md

 ### Global improvement for ExtURL ([#463](https://github.com/theme-next/hexo-theme-next/pull/463))

-From now no need to use `{% exturl %}` tag – all external links will be automatically replaced in posts (and in templates) with spanned links if `exturl` option will be enabled.
+From now no need to use `exturl` tag – all external links will be automatically replaced in posts (and in templates) with spanned links if `exturl` option will be enabled.

 #### Old configuration: